 1893 Morgan Hill Methodist Church began with a donation of $50 cash and three lots on Monterey Road for the church building site from the C.H.
 Phillips Land Company.
 Methodists and Baptists share the building, alternating pastors each Sunday.
 One pastor preaches in Morgan Hill; the other in Coyote, north of Morgan Hill.
 Public School meets in the sanctuary.

-1894 Catherine Stone founds the first Ladies Aid group, a precursor to today’s United Methodist Women.
+1894 Catherine Stone founds the first Ladies Aid group, a precursor to today’s United Women in Faith.

 1895 Machado School opens; public school no longer meets in the church.
 Church purchases a bell with $85 raised by the Ladies Aid.
 Construction begins on the church parsonage (now called Wesley Cottage).